 Maintaining quality indoor air is important for both immediate and long-term health.
 In the short term, exposure to a pollutant can result in headaches, fatigue, nausea, and irritation of the eyes, nose, and throat.
 More extended exposure to pollutants could result in more serious health problems such as respiratory disease, heart disease, and cancer.

-Perhaps the most common ailment of poor air quality is asthma, which, according to the EPA, affects up to 25 million people in a given year.
+Perhaps the most common ailment of poor air quality is asthma, which, according to the EPALink opens in a new tab, affects up to 25 million people in a given year.

 How to Conduct an Indoor Air Quality Assessment By Yourself

 The most thorough way to assess the quality of air in a home is to have a professional assessment completed.
 However, there are some measures and mechanisms that the average homeowner can install to monitor their air quality.

 Whether purchased online or in-store, an indoor air quality (IAQ) monitor can be a helpful device to install.
 Able to detect common pollutants and air conditions within the home, an IAQ monitor is an easy way to keep an eye on your indoor air quality.

 Even if air quality is not your primary concern, every house should have a carbon monoxide detector.
 This device alerts a home’s occupants about dangerously elevated levels of CO, which is an odorless, tasteless, colorless, and potentially deadly gas that can escape from malfunctioning furnaces, water heaters, stoves and any gas-powered appliance or tool, or a car accidentally left idling in the garage.